specjet-api/specjet/DEVELOPMENT.md

 3. Add comprehensive tests for complex logic
 4. Update relevant service classes to use new functionality

+### Functional Programming Considerations

+When refactoring classes into functional approaches:
+- **Remove JSDoc** from simple pure functions that are self-documenting
+- **Keep JSDoc** for complex algorithms regardless of functional vs OOP style
+- **Add JSDoc** to higher-order functions that transform or compose behavior
+- **Document** the overall functional workflow, not individual utility functions

 ## Testing Approach

 ### Testing Philosophy